Hi! We are Steven and Saule, and together we are the creators of Caravanistan. We hope you enjoy our website.

-- Our primary mission is to provide accurate, up-to-date information about what matters most to people traveling in Central Asia and the Silk Road: visa rules, transport options, places to stay, where to go and what to do.
+Our primary mission is to provide accurate, up-to-date information about what matters most to people traveling in Central Asia and the Silk Road: visa rules, transport options, places to stay, where to go and what to do.

 That’s it.
-We know we are not there yet, but we are working hard whenever we can to make this site a reliable reference for everyone who is (dreaming about) traveling in Central Asia and the Silk Road.
+We know we are not there yet, but we are working hard to make this site a reliable reference for everyone who is (dreaming about) traveling in Central Asia and the Silk Road.
 You can find some testimonials here.

 Steven and Saule

 Caravanistan is founded on the following principles: